This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Crackling sound when your child's nose is touched or moves

-- Bruising on your child's nose or under his eyes
+- Bruising on your child's nose or under his or her eyes

 Seek care immediately if:

-- Your child feels like one or both of his nasal passages are blocked and he has trouble breathing.
+- Your child feels like one or both of his or her nasal passages are blocked and he or she has trouble breathing.

-- Your child has severe nose pain, even after he takes medicine.
+- Your child has severe nose pain, even after he or she takes medicine.

 - Clear fluid is leaking from your child's nose.

-- Your child has double vision or has problems moving his eyes.
+- Your child has double vision or has problems moving his or her eyes.

 - Your child has a fever.